-- 1 Scheduled physical examination - Any employee who undergoes a full physical (c) 2 examination in accordance with Article XIV shall also be tested for drug and/or 3 alcohol use as part of that examination.
-4 (d) Reasonable suspicion - Drug testing based on a belief that an employee is using or 5 has used drugs in violation of this policy drawn from specific objective and 6 articulable facts and reasonable inferences drawn from those facts in light of 7 experience.
-Approval for such testing shall be authorized only by the Personnel 8 Director.
-Among other things, such facts and inferences may be based upon; 9 (1) Observable documented phenomena while at work, such as direct 10 observation of drug or alcohol use or of the physical symptoms or 11 manifestations of being under the influence of a drug or alcohol.
-12 (2) Abnormal conduct or erratic behavior while at work or a significant 13 deterioration in work performance.
-14 A report of drug or alcohol use, provided by a reliable and credible source.
-(3) 15 (4) Evidence that an individual has tampered with a drug or alcohol test during his/her employment with the current employer.
-16 17 (5) Information that an employee has caused, contributed to, or been involved in an accident while at work.
-18 19 Evidence that an employee has used, possessed, sold solicited, or (6) 20 transferred drugs while working or while on County premises or while 21 operating County vehicles, machinery or equipment.
-22 If testing is conducted based on reasonable suspicion, the County will immediately 23 document the circumstances which formed the basis of the determination that reasonable suspicion existed to warrant the testing.
-A copy of this documentation shall be kept 24 25 confidential by the County pursuant to this policy and shall be retained for at least one (1) - (e) Follow-up If an employee, in the course of employment, has a confirmed positive drug or alcohol test and subsequently accesses the Employer Assistance Program year.
+1 (c) Scheduled physical examination - Any employee who undergoes a full physical 2 examination in accordance with Article XIV shall also be tested for drug and/or 3 alcohol use as part of that examination.
+4 (d) Reasonable suspicion - Drug testing based on a belief that an employee is using or 5 has used drugs in violation of this policy drawn from specific objective and

+- (d) Reasonable suspicion Drug testing based on a belief that an employee is using or has used drugs in violation of this policy drawn from specific objective and articulable facts and reasonable inferences drawn from those facts in light of experience.
+Approval for such testing shall be authorized only by the Personnel Director.
+Among other things, such facts and inferences may be based upon; - (1) Observable documented phenomena while at work, such as direct observation of drug or alcohol use or of the physical symptoms or manifestations of being under the influence of a drug or alcohol. - (2) Abnormal conduct or erratic behavior while at work or a significant deterioration in work performance. - (3) A report of drug or alcohol use, provided by a reliable and credible source. - (4) Evidence that an individual has tampered with a drug or alcohol test during his/her employment with the current employer. - (5) Information that an employee has caused, contributed to, or been involved in an accident while at work. - (6) Evidence that an employee has used, possessed, sold solicited, or transferred drugs while working or while on County premises or while operating County vehicles, machinery or equipment.

+If testing is conducted based on reasonable suspicion, the County will immediately document the circumstances which formed the basis of the determination that reasonable suspicion existed to warrant the testing.
+A copy of this documentation shall be kept confidential by the County pursuant to this policy and shall be retained for at least one (1) year.

-for drug related problems or enters an alcohol and drug rehabilitation program, the County will require the employee to submit to a drug and/or alcohol test upon completion of such program as a follow-up to such program, and on a quarterly, semiannual or annual basis, at the County's option, for two (2) years thereafter.
+(e) Follow-up - If an employee, in the course of employment, has a confirmed positive drug or alcohol test and subsequently accesses the Employer Assistance Program for drug related problems or enters an alcohol and drug rehabilitation program, the County will require the employee to submit to a drug and/or alcohol test upon completion of such program as a follow-up to such program, and on a quarterly, semiannual or annual basis, at the County's option, for two (2) years thereafter.
 If an employee tests positive within eighteen (18) months of completing the two (2) year random follow-up testing for a prior positive drug test, the employee will be considered to have failed a second test, and will be subject to disciplinary action in accordance with this policy.
 The County will transport the employee to the testing facility.
 Follow up testing will be conducted in conjunction with either the beginning or end of the employee's shift.